alecpm/opsworks-web-python/plone_buildout/README.md

   *  Undeploy: `plone_buildout::solr-undeploy`
   *  Shutdown: `plone_buildout::solr-stop`

-All solr configuration should be done in the buildout base.cfg.

 #### Redis Layer

-If you want to install Redis on an new/existing layer add the following custom recipe:
+If you want to install Redis on a new or existing layer add the following custom recipe:

   * Setup: redis::default